Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Menu/README.md

 - `index.html` → Main HTML file
 - `Menu.css` → Main stylesheet
 - `README.md` → Project documentation

+   ## 📌 Features
+- Clean and modern navigation bar
+- Centered layout using **Flexbox**
+- Smooth hover animations with pseudo-elements
+- Highlight effect with background and shadow on hover
+- Beginner-friendly, simple, and reusable code

 ## 🚀 How to Run

 1. Download or clone the repository: